lindekaer/lindekaer.github.io/content/articles/serve-private-content-from-aws-s3.md

 - Note down the **Access Key ID**, you will need that for later

 ## 4. Create signed URLs
-I am using NodeJS for my application, so I made use of the NPM package `aws-cloudfront-sign`.
+As I am using NodeJS for my application, I use the NPM package `aws-cloudfront-sign`.
 Install it in your project directory.

 ```shell
 npm install --save aws-cloudfront-sign